manjaro-libhybris/manjaro-arm-tools/README.md

 * server (not complete yet, unmaintained)

-The script breafly replaces your `/etc/pacman.d/mirrorlist` with that of manjaro-arm to fetch the right packages.
 This script will zip up the image file and place it in `/var/cache/manjaro-arm-tools/img/`

 Profiles that gets used are on the [Gitlab.com](https://gitlab.com/Strit/arm-profiles) website, so they are easier to fork and create merge requests.